krirou/avrbot/README.md

 All in one interface

+WHY AVRBOT?

+Update gcc with most of command to optimize compilation

+Add more interface (bluetooth, RS323, usb ...)  to test communicatin with connected object.

 #TUTORIAL

 Download setup and  start installation

 Lunch IDE and go to:

  https://www.youtube.com/watch?v=purV5EecMjQ

 to know how to use the IDE to write and compile c/c++ project for  microcontroler